IRVLUTD/leap_inhand/readme.md

 - To improve latency on Ubuntu try these tips.
 Configure [USB Latency Settings in Ubuntu](https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_wizard2/) and the [Dynamixel Python SDK](https://github.com/ROBOTIS-GIT/DynamixelSDK/issues/288) and set the Return Delay Time  (Control Table Register 9 in Dynamixel Wizard) from 250 µs to 0 µs.

 #### Functionality
-- Leap Node allows you to command joint angles in different scalings.
-- You can read position, velocity and current from the hand.
 - Do not query reads too often, going past 90hz for one set of angles or 30hz for all three will slow down the USB communication.
 - The default controller follows the PID control, up to the current limit cap.
 - Other controllers including velocity control or current control are supported as per the [motor manual](https://emanual.robotis.com/docs/en/dxl/x/xc330-m288/)